 - 44% of buyers say they typically consume three to five pieces of content before engaging with a vendor (Demand Gen Report).

 - More than half of consumers will stop what they are doing if they encounter issues when viewing content (Adobe).

 - Only 40% of marketers have a written content strategy (Content Marketing Institute).

 Do bloggers really earn money?
 Or is it just a pipe dream?
 Check out these statistics on blogging revenue.

 - 33% of bloggers don’t earn any money at all (TechJury).

 - The most popular monetization method for bloggers is Google AdSense, followed by affiliate marketing.
-However, for high-income bloggers, AdSense ranks third; bloggers are 2.5 times more likely to sell their own product or service than use AdSense (GrowthBadger).
+However, for high-income bloggers, AdSense ranks third; these bloggers are 2.5 times more likely to sell their own product or service than use AdSense (GrowthBadger).

 - 45% of bloggers who earn over $50,000 per year sell their own product or service, while only 8% of lower-income bloggers do that (GrowthBadger).